narinzar/python-project-template/ReadME.md

 - Activate the virtual environment
 - Upgrade pip to the latest version
 - Install uv (ultra-fast package installer)
+- Create a pyproject.toml file if it doesn't exist
-- Install all dependencies from requirements.txt using uv pip
+- Install all dependencies using `uv pip install -e .`

 ## Virtual Environment